-• Taking opioids for a reason other than why they were prescribed (such as taking can be a danger with experimenting teens.
+• Taking opioids for a reason other than why they were prescribed (such as taking an opioid for a headache).
+Sharing a prescription with someone else, which can be a danger with experimenting teens.
 In a survey, 94% of adolescents would give medicine to someone else if asked.
-This is called diversion which can lead to addiction
+This is called diversion